EnvGen/Tutorials/amplicons-no_overlap.rst

 **STEP 12: Classifying OTU**
 	There are many tools for assigning taxonomy to a read.
-Here we use the SINA classifier.
+Here we use the `SINA classifier < http://www.arb-silva.de/aligner/>`_.
 Its online version only accepts 1000 sequences at a time.
-You can choose to divide your file into chunks of 1000 sequences, and then concatenate the results, or you can download and run the SINA classifier locally: http://www.arb-silva.de/aligner/
+You can choose to divide your file into chunks of 1000 sequences, and then concatenate the results, or you can download and run the SINA classifier locally.

 **STEP 13: Parsing taxonomy**